fernandofot/ecommerce-monitoring-app/README.md

 * **Health Checks:** Standardized endpoints for liveness and readiness probes.

 ## Setup and Running the Application
-This guide assumes you have Docker Desktop installed and running on your system.
+This guide assumes you have Docker installed and running on your system.

 **1. Project Structure**